 Looking to keep sound in — or out?
 Try DIY soundproofing!

-Whether it’s a loud teenager and their almost-famous band, or a game room rocking surround sound, or even just an office that requires a little peace and quiet for the work-from-home parent, most people like to have some control over the decibel levels of their domain.
+Whether it’s from or for a loud teenager and their almost-famous band, a game room rocking surround sound or even just an office which requires a little peace and quiet for the work-from-home parent, most people like to have some control over the decibel levels of their domain.

 - Shag carpet